clickup/rest-client/docs/classes/RestStream.md

 will remain dangling.
 Also, this class is where we hide the details of the actual stream reading using AsyncGenerator bridge abstraction.

+RestStream can also read binary data depending on the Content-Type response header and/or the charset provided there.
+The binary data is still returned as a string, one string character per each byte.
+To convert it to a Buffer, use something like `Buffer.from(responseText, "binary")`.

 ## Constructors

 ### constructor